-The amount of land and resources it takes to support urban population growth degrades the natural environment to the point that it needs protection and enhancement.
-As urban populations increase, cities will increasingly become test beds of how to preserve local ecological functions in the midst of urban growth.
+Urbanization and the amount of land and resources it takes to support population growth degrade the natural environment to the point that it needs protection and enhancement.
+Urban dwellers also look to lessen their ecological footprint.
+Increasing the use of native plants for landscaping, protecting waterways, and enhancing urban forests can enable essential ecosystems to merge between urban and rural land.